-For the reporting year 2017, CAIDA compares favorably amongst its statewide counterparts according to the most recent annual report issued by the Office of the New York State Office of the State Comptroller (OSC) which analyzes the activities of 109 New York State IDAs.
-The annual report was released in May of 2019.
+For the reporting year 2018, CAIDA compares favorably amongst its statewide counterparts according to the most recent annual report issued by the Office of the New York State Office of the State Comptroller (OSC) which analyzes the activities of 109 New York State IDAs.
+The annual report was released in July of 2020.

 - A strong investment in the City of Albany's economy is shown through the total value of projects that were catalyzed by assistance through the City of Albany IDA.
-Supported City projects in total were valued at over \$875 Million, which is more than 25% higher than the average total investment created by IDAs statewide (excluding NYC). - Regarding payments in lieu of taxes (PILOTs), the City of Albany IDA generated \$5.25 million, which is higher than its statewide counterparts. - On a per project level, the City of Albany IDA's project exemptions are \$88,566 less per project compared to the statewide average.
-That is 42% lower than the average exemption per project on a statewide level. - In relation to job creation, the City of Albany IDA's net tax exemptions per job gained were also 74% lower than the average for IDAs statewide, and this is without negatively impacting job creation numbers.
-Estimated net job changes from Albany IDA supported projects were shown to be much greater, with 2,241 jobs created 6% higher the than the average for IDAs statewide (over 200% higher for Estimated Net Job change). - The City of Albany IDA also ranked favorably when measuring efficiency.
-In both expenses per job gained (\$160) and expenses per project (\$7,896) the IDA performed more efficiently, with lower expenses than the statewide averages by nearly \$4,665 per job and \$38,324 per project respectively.
+Supported City projects in total were valued at over \$912 Million, which is more than 28% higher than the average total investment created by IDAs statewide (excluding NYC). - Regarding (PILOTs), the City of Albany IDA generated \$6.01 million, which is higher than its statewide counterparts. - On a per project level, the City of Albany IDA's project exemptions in 2018 were \$94,533 less per project compared to the statewide average.
+That is 33% lower than the average exemption per project on a statewide level. - In relation to job creation, the City of Albany IDA's net tax exemptions per job gained were also 67% lower than the average for IDAs statewide, and this is without negatively impacting job creation numbers.
+Estimated net job changes from Albany IDA supported projects were shown to be much greater, with 2,369 jobs created 80% higher the than the average for IDAs statewide (over 200% higher for Estimated Net Job change). - The City of Albany IDA also ranked favorably when measuring efficiency.
+In both expenses per job gained (\$235) and expenses per project (\$8,867) the IDA performed more efficiently, with lower expenses than the statewide averages by nearly \$2,908 per job and \$28,000 per project respectively.

-A similar, favorable comparison was evident as part of the 2014, 2015 and 2016 OSC annual reports.
+A similar, favorable comparison was evident as part of the 2015, 2016 and 2017 OSC annual reports.
 The OSC annual IDA performance report lags behind the reporting year as the OSC collects data and performs the necessary analyses.
-Thus the OSC annual IDA performance report for 2018 will be released in the Spring of 2020.
+Thus the OSC annual IDA performance report for 2019 will be released in the Spring of 2021.
 The City of Albany IDA has consistently implemented OSC recommended best practices, improving processes, procedures and project evaluation methods further.